newatoms/guides/github-guide/readme.md

 ## Markdown <img src="../images/markdown.png" width="30">

-As mentioned in the Medium post, we work with Markdown for text files.
-You can save Markdown files by adding the .md extension.

 Markdown is a text-to-HTML conversion tool for web writers.
 Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid HTML.
 [This is a great Markdown guide/archive](